 CPX Domains: Clinical Quality and Safety

-How can health systems provide high-quality clinical services, achieve superior performance, and obtain the information necessary to implement rapid, sustainable improvement?
+How can health systems continue to provide high-quality clinical services, achieve superior performance, and obtain information necessary to implement sustainable improvement?

-AMGA’s Collaborative for Performance Excellence (CPX) answers these challenges by offering Clinical Quality and Safety as one of its four domains.
-The domains enable CPX participants to focus on specific areas to prepare for risk-based contracts and drive operational efficiency.
-CPX builds on AMGA’s strong track record of working with members to improve care and quality:
+AMGA’s Collaborative for Performance Excellence (CPXTM) answers these challenges by offering Clinical Quality and Safety as one of its four domains.
+The collaborative builds on AMGA’s strong track record of working with members to improve care and quality performance through benchmarking:

-- Our national Together 2 Goal® campaign has improved care for more than 760,000 people with Type 2 diabetes in its first two years
+- Our national Together 2 Goal® campaign has improved care for more than 1,000,000 people with type 2 diabetes in its first three years

 - Breast cancer screening